 So make a daily conscious effort to do the things in your business that will encourage more repeat customer business so that those you serve:

-- Are so happy about their experience with you that they tell their family and friends about you.
+- They are so happy about their experience with you that they tell their family and friends about you.